-If textiles could talk, a Dhakai Jamdani saree would whisper tales of empires, echo the dreams of generations of artisans, and hum the songs of a heritage that has withstood the test of time.
+If a textile could talk, a Dhakai Jamdani would surely share enthralling tales of ancient empires, talented artisans, and inspirational hymns of heritage that has successfully stood the test of time.

 Photo Credits: Google Arts and Culture